danyaberezun/replacewith/README.md

 # Concrete syntax suggestions

+*ANTON: At first, I thought that there are two separate points here: the syntax and the checks thing.*
+*I'd propose to explain it more clearly.*
+*BTW, I like the idea in general.
+It looks like a new construction in the language, no idea if it is a problem.*

 1. It would be great to provide all usual checks inside an expression to be replaced with.
 Ideally, something like
 ```Kotlin